Arnold asks “Why some things get expensive”

 Also, many countries with universal healthcare do not cover elective procedures unless you wait a very long time or pay-up private care.
 This is why many sick Canadians, despite the supposed ‘superiority’ of their universal healthcare, seek treatment in America even if it means paying much more.
 However, in fairness to the ‘other side’ there are many instances of Americans who seek healthcare and drugs abroad, such as this example of an American with Tourette’s syndrome who saves thousands of dollars a year by buying Abilify in the UK.
 This is further evidence of the complexity off the issue, because clearly many Americans are dissatisfied with their healthcare, but also so are many non-.U.S citizens.
 On forums and in UK news, it’s not uncommon to read NHS ‘horror stories’ such as an 80-year-old Essex man who died after being forced to wait 23 hours for an ambulance, or people with tooth infections having to pull their own teeth with pliers.

 Many Americas would be in for a shock if they traded in their existing healthcare for foreign healthcare–not just a cultural shock but the quality of treatments and accommodations being worse.
 Michael Moore in Sicko praises the healthcare of Cuba and Canada, but you can be sure when he gets sick he shops for the best doctors and hospitals he can afford, as he is very wealthy.
-However, this does not change the fact healthcare in the U.S. is expensive, and people’s lives are ruined due to healthcare costs, such as due to not being insured, or the insurance company not paying out, or being under-insured, or a bunch of other factors.
+However, this does not change the fact healthcare in the U.S. is expensive, and there are stories of people’s lives being ruined due to healthcare costs, such as due to not being insured, or the insurance company not paying out, or being under-insured, or a bunch of other factors.
 Perhaps the wealthy benefit far more from America’s healthcare system than the poor and middle class.
 For life-threatening diseases, America’s healthcare system may be the best money can buy, but for smaller ailments it is too expensive.

 Overall, hospitals seem to be the biggest contributor to excessive healthcare costs.
 Hospital inflation exceeds other types of healthcare inflation: